 - Consider making plans and checklists with others so you can check on their outputs without micromanaging them.

-In effect, you’ll be trying to alleviate Valentina’s belief that that her tasks are about her.
+The point is to counter Valentina’s belief that that her tasks are about her.
 Instead, help her realize that her tasks are happening in service to the needs of others: her colleagues or subordinates, her customers, and the business itself.

 If Valentina stops feeling like she has to be a star standing all alone under a harsh spotlight, and recognizes her role as an important part of a tight ensemble of people who progress together, you may not have to do as much rescuing and fixing — and the show can go on.